ds2422/FACS673/README.md

 * Students: Want to quickly grasp the main points of long articles, research papers, or lecture notes to save time while studying and preparing for exams.
 They need a tool to make their learning more efficient.
 * Working Professionals: Seek to stay updated on industry trends, synthesize key takeaways from reports, and quickly digest meeting transcripts to make faster, more informed decisions.
 * Researchers: Need to review and compare a large volume of academic papers to identify key findings, methodologies, and gaps in the literature.
 They require a tool to streamline their literature review process.

+  ## Detailed User Persona

+**Name: Alex Chen**
+**Background:**
+Alex, a 21-year-old computer science student at a major university, juggles multiple courses, a part-time internship, and a capstone project.
+He spends hours reading technical documentation, research papers, and online articles to stay updated on technology.

+**Motivations:**
+* Efficiency: He wants to minimize the time spent on repetitive tasks like reading long articles.
+* Academic Success: He needs to get good grades and finish his capstone project on time.
+* Skill Development: He’s motivated to learn and retain information from technical papers quickly.

+**Frustration:**
+* Information Overload: Feels overwhelmed by the sheer volume of reading required for his classes.
+* Time Constraints: Not enough time in the day to read every article or paper in its entirety.
+* Difficulty Identifying Key Points: Often struggles to find the most critical information in dense, academic texts.

+**Goals:**
+* To quickly prepare for exams by summarizing lecture notes and readings.
+* To rapidly synthesize information for his capstone project literature review.
+* To stay on top of new developments in his field without sacrificing sleep.